 How does Clipper know what fare to deduct?

 A customer who qualifies for one of the discount categories (youth, senior, disabled) must apply for the appropriate Clipper card.
-When they travel using electronic cash ("e-cash"), the onboard Card Interface Device recognizes the type of card and deducts the appropriate amount of e-cash.
+When they travel using cash, the onboard Card Interface Device recognizes the type of card and deducts the appropriate cash value.

 Do I need to tag my card every time I ride, even if I have a Monthly Pass?

 Yes.
-Regardless of whether you use e-cash or a Monthly Pass, you must tag your card to a card reader every time you board.
+Regardless of whether you use cash or a Monthly Pass, you must tag your card to a card reader every time you board.
 Your tag is your proof of payment.

-I have a Local Pass, but need to take an Out of SF or Express route.
+I have a Local Pass, but need to take an Express route.
 How do I pay the difference?

-The Local Monthly Pass will provide a local fare credit (currently $2).
-The additional fare required for the Express Route or out of San Francisco local routes will be paid with e-cash from the Clipper card.
-[Please see the question below regarding specifics with Route KX.]
-If you do not have enough e-cash on your Clipper card to pay the difference for the upgrade, your pass will not be accepted and you will need to pay full cash fare for the ride.
+The Local Monthly Pass will provide a local fare credit.
+The additional fare required for the Express route will be paid with cash from the Clipper card.
+If you do not have enough cash value on your Clipper card to pay the difference for the upgrade, your pass will not be accepted and you will need to pay full cash fare for the ride.

 Can I combine my Clipper card and another form of payment to pay for my ride?

-When using Clipper, you must pay your entire fare with the pass and/or e-cash on your Clipper card.
+When using Clipper, you must pay your entire fare with the pass and/or cash on your Clipper card.
 You cannot combine cash, tickets or tokens with a portion from your Clipper card.

-Will the same fare credit privileges apply for VTA, AC Transit, Caltrain?
+Will the same fare credit privileges apply for VTA, AC Transit, Muni, Caltrain?

 For current inter-agency transfer information, click here.